ginkgo-project/ginkgo/README.md

 Various examples are available for you to understand and play with Ginkgo within the `examples/` directory.
 They can be compiled by passing the `-DGINKGO_BUILD_EXAMPLES=ON` to the cmake command.
 Documentation for the examples is available within the `doc/` folder in each of the example directory and a commented code with explanations can found in the [online documentation](https://ginkgo-project.github.io/ginkgo/doc/develop/Examples.html).

+### Ginkgo Testing

+Ginkgo does comprehensive unit tests using Google Tests.
+These tests are enabled by default and can be disabled if necessary by passing the `-DGINKGO_BUILD_TESTS=NO` to the cmake command.
+More details about running tests can be found in the [TESTING.md page](./TESTING.md).

 ### Running the benchmarks